Representations of Lie Algebras by non-Skewselfadjoint Operators in Hilbert Space: Lie Algebra Operator Vessels

 Now for the ``if'' part.
 Let $u \in C^{\infty}(\fG,\cE)$ be a function satisfying the non-strict input/output compatibility conditions and we must show that the system \eqref{eq:system} is compatible.

-Note that the mapping $-i\rho \colon \fg \to \cL(\cH)$ is a Lie algebra homomorphism.
 Following the proof of \cite[Lem.\ 9.1]{Nel59}, we note that since every $\rho(X)$ is a bounded operator on $\cH$, every vector in $\cH$ is analytic for $\rho(X)$.
-Hence we can define a map $E(\exp X) = e^{-i \rho(X)}$. from some neighbourhood of the identity in $\fG$ to $\cL(\cH)$.
+Hence we can define a map $E(\exp X) = e^{\rho(X)}$. from some neighbourhood of the identity in $\fG$ to $\cL(\cH)$.
 The discussion in \cite[Ch.\ 4.10]{Che99} shows that this map is in fact a local homomorphism (see also \cite[Thm.\ III.4.1]{B1}).
 Now since $\fG$ is simply connected we can extend $E$ to a homomorphism satisfying:

 We define the following $\cH$-valued 1-form:

 We prove now that $\omega_u$ is a closed form.
 Recall that in order to show that a $1$-form,$\theta$, is closed, it suffices to check that $d\theta(X,Y) = 0$, for every two left-invariant vector fields $X,Y \in \fg$.
 This follows from the fact that the left invariant vector fields trivialize the tangent bundle globally.
 Now we note that: